authbox-lib/druid/docs/content/ingestion/schema-changes.md

 foo_2015-01-01/2015-01-02_v2_2
 ```

+Druid batch indexing (either Hadoop-based or IndexTask-based) guarantees atomic updates on an interval-by-interval basis.
-Druid supports atomically replacing segments on a datasource and granularity level.
-In our example, once all `v2` segments are
+In our example, until all `v2` segments for `2015-01-01/2015-01-02` are loaded in a Druid cluster, queries exclusively use `v1` segments.
-loaded and queryable in a Druid cluster, all queries switch to getting data from `v2` segments.
-If the total set is incomplete, Druid
+Once all `v2` segments are loaded and queryable, all queries ignore `v1` segments and switch to the `v2` segments.
-will still query `v1` segments.

-Note that replacing segments across granularities is eventually consistent.
+Shortly afterwards, the `v1` segments are unloaded from the cluster.

+Note that updates that span multiple segment intervals are only atomic within each interval.
+They are not atomic across the entire update.
 For example, you have segments such as the following:

 ```
 foo_2015-01-01/2015-01-02_v1_0